jeffsp/matleap/README.md

 ### Linux

-* "Invalid MEX-file ... libLeap.so: cannot open shared object file: No such file or directory":  **The leap shared library is must be made to the mex-file executable.**  For example:
+* "Invalid MEX-file ... libLeap.so: cannot open shared object file: No such file or directory":  **The leap shared library must be made to the mex-file executable.**  For example:

 ```